ioccc-src/winner/2013/robison/README.md

 on standard input percent be feeding.

-More than one line can thru give input, when interactive one values more than thruput.
+More than one line can thru give input, when interactive one values more than throughput.

 With cut and paste and some time, one can compute M(23209).